kaliop-uk/ezloremipsumbundle/README.md

 A more detailed description of the supported syntax is given in the [DSL Language description](Resources/doc/DSL/Faker.md)

+*NB* there is a known bug when using the `image` provider and there is a problem downloading an image file from the remote service.
+The recommended workaround is to use the `picture` provider instead.

 ## Thanks

 Many thanks to Crevillo for the suggestion to look at AliceBundle and to FZaninotto for all the heavy lifting